Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the eighth-ranked team ERA across all MLB pitching staffs (3.87).
+- The Mariners have the seventh-ranked team ERA among all MLB pitching staffs (3.88).

 © 2023 Data Skrive.
 All rights reserved.